Mo’Nique calls for a boycott of Netflix

 “Is that not Amy Schumer’s resume?” asks Mo’Nique.

-According to the comedian, Chapelle and Rock were offered $20 million, and Schumer allegedly received $13 million after retroactively negotiating for an extra $2 million.
+According to the comedian, Chappelle and Rock were offered $20 million, and Schumer allegedly received $13 million after retroactively negotiating for an extra $2 million.

 Since Mo’Nique’s call for a boycott, Wanda Sykes has joined in saying she was offered less than half of Mo’Nique’s $500K.